ptdat30/EV-Charging-Station-Management-System/README.md

 ## 🙏 Acknowledgments

 - Spring Boot and Spring Cloud communities
-- React and Vite teams
+- React and Vite team
 - All open-source contributors

 ---